mcmagi/ultima-exodus/doc/u3notes/README.txt

            back up your savegame files ROSTER.ULT and PARTY.ULT if you do)
-        b) Alternatively, if upgrading from v3.1, you may uninstall it with "BINUNPAT U3UP-31.PAT".
+        b) Alternatively, if upgrading from v3.1, you may uninstall it with one of the BINUNPAT commands:
+                Windows:    binunpatw U3UP-31.PAT
+                Linux:      ./binunpatl U3UP-31.PAT
+                DOSBOX:     binunpat U3UP-31.PAT
            This will reverse the changes to the Ultima 3 binaries and restore it to its original 1980's state.
     2. Unzip the U3 Upgrade zip file into your Ultima 3 directory on your hard drive.
 This step will not affect your current installation or saved games.
-    3. Apply the binary patch to the game files:
+    3. Apply the binary patch to the game files.
-        a) If installing from Windows, open a Command Prompt and navigate to the Ultima 3 directory.
-Run "BINPATW U3UP-32.PAT".
-        b) If installing from Linux, open a shell terminal and navigate to the Ultima 3 directory.
-Run "./binpatl U3UP-32.PAT".
-        c) For all other systems, start your DOS emulator (e.g.
-           DOSBox) and navigate to the Ultima 3 directory.
-Run "BINPAT U3UP-32.PAT".
+            Windows:    binpatw U3UP-32.PAT
+            Linux:      ./binpatl U3UP-32.PAT
+            DOSBOX:     binpat U3UP-32.PAT
+       This must be run from the command line.
+    4. Configure DOSBOX to run with at least 3000 cycles.
+(10000 if you intend to run using CGA Composite mode.)
-    4. Run ULTIMA3.COM in a DOS enumalator to start the game.
+    5. Run ULTIMA3.COM in DOSBOX to start the game.

     Optional steps:

     - This version ships with default configuration.
 You can change this configuration in one of the following ways:
-        a) If in Windows, run U3CFGW.
-        b) If in Linux, run u3cfgl.
-        c) You may start your DOS Emulator, navigate to the Ultima 3 directory and run "U3CFG".
+            Windows:    u3cfgw
+            Linux:      ./u3cfgl
+            DOSBOX:     u3cfg
       Modify them as you see fit and press 7 to save the configuration and exit.
     - This version ships with General MIDI as the default driver.
-You can change this by running SETM.EXE from the Ultima 3 directory to configure a different sound card.
-This must be done from a DOS emulator.
+You can change this by running SETM.EXE from the Ultima 3 directory to configure a different sound card (e.g. FM synth).
+This must be done within DOSBOX.
-    - You can run U3RESET.EXE to reset the game map if you want your party to enter an uncharted Sosaria.
+    - You can run reset the game map if you want your party to enter an uncharted Sosaria.
 Your party must be dispersed in order to clear the map.
-This program will not affect the Roster.
+This program will not affect characters on the Roster.
+            Windows:    u3resetw
+            Linux:      ./u3resetl
+            DOSBOX:     u3reset

 5 - More Information: